bharat1994bhatia/DBpedia-precison-recall/README.md

 # DBpedia-precison-recall
-# Calculation of precision and recall of DBpedia spotlight tool by calling its REST API at different confidence levels and matching the results with the result at confidence 0 which has maximum recommendations possible by the tool.
+---Calculation of precision and recall of DBpedia spotlight tool by calling its REST API at different confidence levels and matching the results with the result at confidence 0 which has maximum recommendations possible by the tool.

 Step 1:Setup